 The GRACI™ Notation System

-GRACI™ also captures workforce access levels to ensure compliance and security:
+GRACI™ captures workforce access levels to ensure compliance and security.
+But these notations carry a financial implication that most organizations are not tracking.

 - (E) Employee — Full-time employee with unrestricted access

-- (C) Contractor — Limited-term contractor with role-based access
+- (C) Contractor — Limited-term contractor whose access level is a deliberate documented decision, not a default

 - (V) Vendor — External vendor with restricted access